Private Pilot -- Civil Air Patrol, US Air Force Auxiliary “Citizens Serving Communities”

 Where3976 Constitution AvenueCivil Air Patrol Squadron 150JFTB Los AlamitosLos Alamitos, CA 90720

-Squadron 150 is seeking volunteers to become part of our all volunteer member supported 501(c)(3) non-profit organization chartered by Congress to be the US Air Force Auxiliary.
+Long Beach Squadron 150 is seeking Private Pilots to become part of our all volunteer member supported 501(c)(3) non-profit organization chartered by Congress to be the US Air Force Auxiliary.

 Do you have a desire to volunteer and serve your community a few evenings per month?
 Do you have an interest in becoming part of a Search & Rescue organization that saves numerous lives every year throughout Southern California and the United States?
 As a volunteer with the Civil Air Patrol you can participate in Search and Rescue (SAR) missions, Search and Rescue training exercises (SAREX’s), and disaster relief efforts as part of the Auxiliary to the United States Air Force.
 The Civil Air Patrol also participates with other disaster relief and governmental organizations such as the Department of Homeland Security, DoD, FEMA and Cal EMA office of emergency services.